 Czech National Bank survey on macroprudential and monetary policy

-The purpose of the survey is to collect academic and professional expert opinion on the impact of macroprudential policy measures, their interaction with monetary policy measures and the role of an institutional arrangement.
-The survey will be conducted in 2021 2Q and evaluated in the second half of 2021.
+The purpose of the survey, completed in 2021 2Q, is to collect academic and professional expert opinion on the impact of macroprudential policy measures, their interaction with monetary policy measures and the role of an institutional arrangement.

 In the aftermath of the Global Financial Crisis of 2007–2009, national authorities worldwide gradually introduced a number of macroprudential policy measures aimed at mitigating the systemic risk of the financial cycle.
 In addition to the question of the real economic impact of increasing the stringency of bank regulation, many academic and policy practitioners have examined the potential interaction between macroprudential and monetary policy.
 However, the design of the institutional setup for macroprudential policy has received significantly less attention.